uniquexiaobai/leetcode/solutions/242.valid-anagram/question.md

-Given two strings s and t, write a function to determine if t is an anagram of s.
+Given two strings s and t&nbsp;, write a function to determine if t is an anagram of s.

-For example,
+Example 1:

-s = &quot;anagram&quot;, t = &quot;nagaram&quot;, return true.
+Input: s = &quot;anagram&quot;, t = &quot;nagaram&quot;
+Output: true

+Example 2:

-s = &quot;rat&quot;, t = &quot;car&quot;, return false.
+Input: s = &quot;rat&quot;, t = &quot;car&quot;
+Output: false

 Note:
 You may assume the string contains only lowercase alphabets.